A singer with the gift of a beautiful voice and confident stage presence.

 Serenade Magazine, April 2019

-Besides opera, Simon Bode great passion is song and chamber music.
-His longstanding musical partners include pianists Igor Levit, Graham Johnson and Nicholas Rimmer, as well as bayan player Elsbeth Moser, with whom he regularly gives world premieres and song programmes that go beyond the usual concert repertoire.
-Simon Bode has also performed with ensembles such as the Bochumer Symphoniker, the Münchner Radio Orchestra, the NDR Radiophilharmonie, the Ensemble Modern, Les Talens Lyriques and the Vienna Philharmonic, and worked with conductors such as Kent Nagano, Andrew Manze, Andrea Marcon, Constantinos Carydis, HK Gruber, Peter Eötvös and Sebastian Weigle.
+In addition to opera, Simon Bode’s great passion is song and chamber music.
+His longstanding musical partners include pianists Igor Levit, Graham Johnson, and Nicholas Rimmer, as well as bayan player Elsbeth Moser, with whom he regularly gives world premieres and song programmes that go beyond the typical concert repertoire.
+Simon Bode has also performed with ensembles such as the Vienna Philharmonic, NDR Radiophilharmonie, the Ensemble Modern, Bochumer Symphoniker and Les Talens Lyriques, and worked with conductors such as Kent Nagano, Alan Gilbert, Andrew Manze, Andrea Marcon, Constantinos Carydis, HK Gruber, Peter Eötvös and Sebastian Weigle.

 In 2011 he released his debut CD, featuring songs by Johannes Brahms together with pianist Graham Johnson for Hyperion.
-In 2018 for Naxos he released a CD of songs by Schumann, recorded with Ulrich Eisenlohr and Stefan Irmer.
+In 2018 for Naxos he released a CD of songs by Schumann, recorded with Ulrich Eisenlohr and Stefan Irmer; further Brahms and Schumann songs will follow soon.
 Additional recordings have been published in cooperation with Oper Frankfurt for OehmsClassics, including Wagner's Die Feen and Das Liebesverbot.
 EuroArts also released a DVD of Sciarrino's Luci mie traditrici in 2012, a coproduction of Oper Frankfurt and Cantiere Internazionale d'Arte di Montepulciano.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.